OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `address`

-> a 20-byte Ethereum address (an atomic type with zero value of 0)
+> a 20-byte Ethereum address, can hold any value between 0 and `2^160-1`

 `buffer`